Learn more about senior living and learning on college campuses.

 - Socialization and stimulation: Engagement in university life keeps seniors from becoming socially isolated.

-- Access to university amenities: Seniors who live at communities like this have full access to the same university amenities as students, such as like gyms, libraries and various dining options.
+- Access to university amenities: Seniors who live at communities like this have full access to the same university amenities as students, such as gyms, libraries and various dining options.

 - Better health: Research indicates a link between education and better health.